Conditional Frechet Inception Distance: Conditional Frechet Inception Distance

-Finally, CFID is the expected value of conditional FIDs as a function of $x$: \begin{lemma} The conditional FID is given by
+Note that this simplistic model leads to means that depend linearly on the inputs $x$, but the conditional covariances are constant and independent of $x$ (see future work).
+Similarly to (\ref{eq_fid}), CFID is defined in the next lemma. \begin{lemma} The conditional FID is given by: \end{lemma}

-\end{lemma} \begin{proof} See appendix. \end{proof} As expected, it is easy to see that CFID is only a function of the second order statistics.
+\begin{proof} The proof is based on plugging the conditional mean and covariances and simple algebraic manipulations.
+Full details are in the appendix. \end{proof} As expected, it is easy to see that CFID is only a function of the second order statistics.
 It is zero if and only if $m_y=m_{\hat y}$ as well as $C_{yy}=C_{\hat y\hat y}$, $C_{yx}=C_{\hat yx}$.